1Is title insurance required in NJ?

 14Should both spouses be on house title?

-It is unnecessary, as the right of occupation is automatic because New Jersey is a marital state.
+It is unnecessary, as the occupation right is automatic because New Jersey is a marital state.
 If a couple occupies a property as their primary residence, it’s 50/50 ownership, irrespective of who is on the title/deed.

 15Can you close on a house electronically?